Ian Marr is a UK based professional antiquarian bookseller.

 I thought at the time that I had waved books goodbye.
 Needless to say, it did not take me long to find the antiquarian bookshops even in rural Bavaria, and, with my labourer’s wages for one week, I bought a large bundle of Penguin Books in excellent condition that carried the official rubber stamps of some long lost POW camp.
 It was the stamps that interested me, and what sort of books had passed the German censors.

 I do like a book, even a relatively ordinary one, that has some quality to it that lifts it into the category of historical artefact, whether it be the binding, the provenance, exceptional condition, or whatever, and these are also the books I most like to offer or be offered.
-On returning to England in 1994, married and with 4 stepchildren, I applied for all manner of jobs including, I recall, the position of sales-trainer for the Post Office, I finally secured employment in the Bond Street, London, eyrie of Marlborough Rare Books.
+On returning to England in 1994, I applied for all manner of jobs including, I recall, the position of sales-trainer for the Post Office, I finally secured employment in the Bond Street, London, eyrie of Marlborough Rare Books.

 On a very sharp learning curve from the word go, I had to hone my bookish instincts in double-quick time.
 The owner, Jonathan Gestetner, kind enough to give me the job in the first place, was very patient, particularly since I dare say I was far from a model employee.
 As I “developed,” he began to give me a free hand, financially and intellectually, to experiment and find out what sorts of books I was best at handling, and went so far as to make me a Director of the firm, as well as openly sharing his knowledge of books.
 Also there was Mickie Brand.